software-mansion/react-native-gesture-handler/docs/docs/state.md

 This is the initial state of each handler.
 It can be found before gestures have occurred and after they've completed.

 ### FAILED
-A handler has received some touches but for some reason won't recognize them.
-Its state will **not** become `ACTIVE` but instead become `FAILED`.
-Afterwards, it is reset to `UNDETERMINED`.
-An example of this is if a finger travels more distance than a defined `maxDist` property allows.
+A handler received some touches but for some reason didn't recognize them.
+For example, if a finger travels more distance than a defined `maxDist` property allows, then the handler won't become active but will fail instead.
+Afterwards, it's state will be reset to `UNDETERMINED`.

 ### BEGAN
 Handler has started receiving touch stream but hasn't yet received enough data to either [fail](#failed) or [activate](#active).